image-blog-how-to-build-enterprise-web-applications

 Simpel is a low-cost mobile telephony company offering SIM-only services.

-They use Zend to boost the performance of their enterprise web application.
+They use Zend to boost the performance of their enterprise web applications.

 "We're now serving over half a million customers on a brand-new stack and with many benefits.
 Zend Server job queuing is really, really, important to this.
 It's been up for a year now with zero incidents."